serilog-mssql/serilog-sinks-mssqlserver/README.md

 The `restrictedToMinimumLevel` parameter is not available because all events written to an audit sink are required to succeed.

 The `batchPostingLimit` and `period` parameters are not available because the audit sink writes log events immediately.

+For _M.E.C_-compatible projects, `appConfiguration` and `columnOptionsSection` arguments are also provided, just as they are with the non-audit configuration extensions.

 ## Table Definition